 Dendritte Butte Oregon Rockhounding

 Surface Collecting: Explore the area on foot, looking for exposed or "float" materials scattered across the ground.

-While Congleton Hollow is nearby, there is no direct shortcut due to the private property separating the two sites.
+While Congleton Hollow is nearby, there is no direct route between the two sites because private property separates them.

+Dendritte Butte Oregon Rockhounding